Melasma Vs. Hyperpigmentation: The Key Differences Between Them

 If you want, you may try a DIY remedy and follow prevention tips.

-Note: These home remedies are believed to help with pigmentation issues.
-However, there is a lack of substantial medical evidence to support their use.
+Note: There are many home remedies for skin pigmentation that are believed to help with pigmentation issues.
+However, there is a lack of substantial medical evidence to support their effectiveness.

 DIY Home Remedy